 Organize an extended Continuous Integration process with Data Import and formatting of SQL files

-• Creation of a database connection.
+• Creating a database connection.

-• Testing of the database connection.
+• Testing the database connection.

 • Restoring unit tests on the database.